 - Huddle room

-- In the park (only in summer time 😉
+- Find a park (only in summer time 😉

 - On the roof terrace (in case you have one)